Make Your Enrollment Deposit

 Make Your Deposit Online

-Log in to your application status page to make your enrollment deposit online.
-Complete the Admission Reply Form at the bottom of your status page to submit your enrollment deposit and declare your intention to enroll.
+Log in to your application status page to make your $300 enrollment deposit online.
+Complete the Graduate Admission Reply Form on your status page to submit your deposit and declare your intention to enroll.

 Your application status page is where you viewed your application checklist.
-Your username is the email address you used to submit your Common Application.
+Your username is the email address you used to submit your application.
 All applicants were emailed an initial password which allowed them to access their status page.

 Forgot your password?
 If you forgot your account password, click the Forgot Your Password? link on the application status page login screen.